Health Care Professional Information

 Bottom Line: Seasilver does not prevent or cure cancer.

 Promoters of seasilver claim that the product is effective against cancer and other diseases.
 There is no scientific evidence, in the form of laboratory studies, animal studies, or clinical trials, to support such claims.
-There is insufficient proof that any of the herbal components of SeasilverTM (aloe vera, pau d'arco, cranberry, and seaweed) would have such effects.

 In June, 2003 the Federal Trade Commission (FTC) accused Seasilver's marketers of promoting Seasilver with false and fraudulent claims at which point the Food and Drug Administration (FDA) seized nearly $5.3 million worth of the product.
 Seasilver USA has since agreed to comply with strict FDA and FTC guidelines regarding the marketing of its product.